pombredanne/cornae/_posts/2008-03-21-ajax-and-the-old-world.markdown

 ---
 layout: post
 title: AJAX and the old world
 summary: Today, complex layout methods have made it possible to borrow from interaction patterns of desktop applications, including drop down menu bars, expanding trees and tabs.
+It's this exact inevitable shift of desktop application design patterns to the page metaphor that has more than often led to confusion amongst both web designers and end users.
 avatar: avatar-ajax.png
 ---